mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 jeopardise his contracts with the subsector capital.
-Aursisian government agents and auditors are trying to catch Menderis in the act of smuggling goods to prohibited worlds in Dunea subsector but have so far been unable to prove that anything is amiss.
-Despite the lack of a ‘smoking gun’, Aursis is pulling out all the stops to drive Gidekis into submission.
+Aursisian government agents and auditors are trying to catch Menderis in the act of smuggling goods to prohibited worlds in [[Dunea subsector]] but have so far been unable to prove that anything is amiss.
+Despite the lack of a 'smoking gun', Aursis is pulling out all the stops to drive Gidekis into submission.
 Aursisian diplomats are attempting to curry favor with the government of Zimmel, which owns Gandar.
-Aursis wants Zimmel to force Gandar to expel Menderis’ manufacturing operations on the world if they continue to flout the embargo.
+Aursis wants Zimmel to force Gandar to expel Menderis' manufacturing operations on the world if they continue to flout the embargo.
 Menderis provides a lot of jobs on Gandar and Zimmel is hesitant to rock the boat; however, the Duchess of Aursis has promised